 Instructions

-- Preheat the oven to 350 degrees.
-Spray a 12-cup bundt pan with nonstick spray.
+- Preheat the oven to 350°F. Spray a 12-cup bundt pan with nonstick spray.

-- Beat together the sugars and oil.
-Add the pumpkin, vanilla, and eggs and beat until mixed together.
+- Mix the sugars and oil in a large bowl.
+Add the pumpkin, vanilla, and eggs, and beat until mixed.

-- Pour the batter into the prepared pan and bake for 50 minutes, or until a knife inserted in the center comes out with a few crumbs on it.
+- Pour the batter into the prepared pan and bake for 50 minutes, or until a knife or skewer inserted in the center comes out with a few moist crumbs on it.

 - Stir together the glaze ingredients and drizzle it over the top of the cake.
 Add sprinkles, if desired, and let set.